The Wainwright 7 Summits Round Lakes

 See also John Fleetwood's blog for his schedule of 17-34 which also includes interim and cumulative distances and ascents - see link below.

 Finishers are invited to add their names to the completions log.
 Please use the Schedule above to record actual times.
-Add your name, date, club and age category plus details of hill/road support (if applicable) plus a short report and email to: firstname.lastname@example.org
+Add your name, date, club and age category plus details of hill/road support (if applicable) plus a short report and send to Tony Wimbush - email: firstname.lastname@example.org

 Why not share your experience on facebook to encourage and inspire other runners to have a go!